Search

 Overseeing things is BCL Conservation Manager Will Dartnell.
 Will is looking to increase survey work in the following areas: amphibians, bats, butterflies, dragonflies, flora and water quality.
 Longer term aims include increasing the reed bed habitat, enhancing the native tree composition and exploring the potential to reduce some of the existing rafts and replace with islands which would give the reservoir a more naturalistic look.

 BCL is delighted to have stewardship of this very special site and hope as many as possible will want to get involved.
 We are currently updating species lists for the site.
-To find out more, or to report a sighting, please Contact Will
+To find out more, or to report a sighting, please contact Will.

 Leg o’ Mutton